mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 EVENTS

 d66 d66 EventsEvents 11 Disaster!
 Roll on the Mishaps table but you are not ejected from this career.
 12 The employing agency mislabels a sociopathic mark as being ‘relatively harmless’.
 Roll Gun Combat (any) or Melee (any) 9+ to successfully capture him and avoid rolling on the Injury table.
 Succeed and gain +1 on your next Benefit roll.
 13 You establish a good network of contacts on the street.
 Gain Streetwise 1 and Network (street).
 14 A renowned legal advocate attempts to get your mark off the hook by throwing your agency to the media.
 Roll Advocate or Persuade 8+.
 If you fail, lose 1 Trust and suffer a –2 DM to your next Advancement roll.
 If you succeed, gain 1 Trust and a +2 DM to your next Advancement roll.
 Either way, gain the legal advocate as a Rival.
 15 You encounter aliens whilst tracking a bounty.
 You may attempt to use force or diplomacy to deal with the situation by rolling either Melee (any) 8+ or Persuade 10+.
 If you succeed using Melee, gain an alien Enemy.
 If you succeed using Persuade, gain an alien Contact and a +2 DM to your next Advancement roll.
 16 Life Event.
 Roll on the Life Events table.
 21 You are weighed down with a huge amount of paperwork.
 Gain Admin 1, Advocate 1, Computers 1 or Comms 1.
 22 A dangerous former mark has escaped and now stalks you and your family.
 Now and in each term afterwards until the mark is caught or you leave this career, roll Investigate 10+.
 If you succeed, the mark is caught; gain a
 +2 DM to your next Advancement roll.
 If you fail by 6 or more, lose one Contact, Ally or family member.
 23 You have an unexpected and scandalous romantic relationship with a mark.
 Gain an Ally, then roll Deception 8+ to avoid losing 1 Trust.
 24 You have the chance to make a brutal example of an unruly mark, showing other criminals you mean business.
 If you do, roll Melee (unarmed) 7+.
 Succeed and you can add 1 Trust and 1 level to Persuade.
 If you fail, add 1 Trust and roll on the Injury table.
 If you choose not to use brutality, gain +1 Social Standing for your show of ‘mercy’.
 25 There is an opening in the local police force and they want you to join up.
 You may automatically qualify for the Law Enforcement (Special Operations) career next term.
 26 Life Event.
 Roll on the Life Events table.
-31 You hitch a ride to a mark on board a Star Marine vessel that owes your employer a favour and you might be able to talk them into showing you a few things in transit.
+31 You hitch a ride to a mark on board a Star Marine vessel that owes your employer a favor and you might be able to talk them into showing you a few things in transit.
 Succeed in Carouse, Gambling or Persuade 9+ and learn Battle Dress 0, Heavy Weapons (any) 1 or Vacc Suit 1.

 AAAGENTGENTGENT C C CHARACTERHARACTERHARACTER G G GENERATIONENERATIONENERATION